Early childhood education: Theories of child development

+To meet those developmental domains, a child has a set of needs that must be met for learning.
+Maslow's hierarchy of needs showcases the different levels of needs that must be met the chart to the right showcases these needs.

 Froebel's play theory

 Friedrich Froebel was a German Educator that believed in the idea of children learning through play.
-Specifically, he said, "play is the highest expression of human development in childhood, for it alone is the free expression of what is in the child’s soul."
+Specifically, he said, "play is the highest expression of human development in childhood, for it alone is the free expression of what is in the child's soul."
 Froebel believed that teachers should act as a facilitators and supporters for the students's play, rather than an authoritative, disciplinary figure.
 He created educational open-ended toys that he called "gifts" and "occupations" that were designed to encourage self expression and initiation.